enakhe/AdminPanelOriginal/README.md

 ### Setup/Installation Requirement
 > * Go to the project [repository on GitHub](https://github.com/enakhe/AdminPanelOriginal)
 > * Copy the remote URL
-> * Clone the project from GitBash or download the project zip folder
+> * Clone the project or download the project zip folder

 ### Known Bugs
 > No bug found.
-Although project UI and designs still on development
+Although, project is still on development

 ### Licence
 > MIT